 Housing management policies

-Our Safeguarding Policies highlight that modern slavery, which encompasses slavery, human trafficking, forced labour and domestic servitude, are a form of abuse and must be dealt with as a Category 1, which is our highest priority.
-These policies give staff guidance as to how recognise such signs of abuse, and how to deal with it with our partners.
+The Group’s safeguarding policies highlight that modern slavery, which encompasses slavery, human trafficking, forced labour and domestic servitude, are a form of abuse and must be dealt with as a Category 1, which is our highest priority.
+These policies give staff guidance to help recognise such signs of abuse, and how to deal with it with our partners.
 All colleagues who visit tenants are encouraged to remain vigilant and be aware of the potential signs and are trained in how to report such concerns, utilizing the Group’s Something Not Quite Right process.

-As part of our Tenancy Management policy, Gentoo staff complete regular Tenancy Surveys, which aim to ensure that the legal tenant and their household are living in the property, and that it is not used for illegal purposes, which includes human trafficking and slavery.
+As part of our Tenancy Management policy, Gentoo staff complete regular Customer Surveys, which aim to ensure that the legal tenant and their household are living in the property and that it is not used for illegal purposes, which includes human trafficking and slavery.

 As Gentoo employs approximately 1044 employee’s we recognise the potential for slavery and human trafficking to affect employees working within its business.

 To ensure its employees are not subject to undue influence and are treated with dignity and respect, Gentoo has robust HR policies and procedures in place across all its operations.
 These are regularly audited to ensure compliance with employment legislation and prevent unethical working practices.
 Gentoo is committed to ensuring that all staff receive fair remuneration for the job they perform and undertakes regular reviews of terms and conditions across the workplace.
 As stated in our Equality, diversity and Inclusion Policy, when using agencies and other bodies associated with the employment of the Group, the Group will ensure that steps are put in place to ensure that no slavery or human trafficking is in these supply chains and that thorough checks and procedures are in place to work with such bodies.
 Our Code of Conduct, which staff, contractors and suppliers must sign up to, requires adherence to all relevant legislation.
 This includes the Modern Slavery Act.

 Our supply chains

-Gentoo Group procures a wide range of goods and services via a diverse and varied supply chain, including but not limited to the following:
+We procure a wide range of goods and services through a diverse supply chain, including:

-The above will be monitored and any areas of concern will be addressed and if required the Supplier will be suspended for use until we are satisfied of their commitment.
-The portal is also linked to Constructionline and will be updated daily with our Supply Chains’ current registration status.
+The above will be monitored and any areas of concern will be addressed and if required the supplier will be suspended for use until we are satisfied with their commitment.
 We will take the appropriate action against any suppliers who have been suspended; we will try to help those suppliers get re-instated or as a last resort they may be removed from the site and no further order received.